-One great way for trucking companies to increase their transport strength is by retaining owner-operator drivers to expand their fleets.
-But because these drivers are independent contractors rather than employees, a formal agreement must be in place to ensure everyone understands what’s expected of them.
+One great way trucking companies can increase their transport strength is by retaining owner-operator drivers to expand their fleets.
+But because these drivers are independent contractors, they need a formal owner-operator agreement to ensure everyone understands what’s expected of them.

 A properly prepared motor carrier lease agreement provides a detailed list of requirements for the trucking company and the owner-operator.
-This, in turn, eliminates confusion or questions.
+This increases transparency and eliminates confusion.

 What is an owner-operator lease agreement?

-An owner-operator lease agreement is a contract.
-This contract outlines specific terms when a trucking company leases services from independent truck drivers.
-Such an agreement is necessary because the owner-operators who provide service to a trucking company isn’t an employee.
-Rather, the driver is an independent contractor who leases hauling services to the company for a specific job.
+An owner-operator lease agreement is a contract that outlines specific terms when a trucking company leases services from independent truck drivers.
+This agreement is necessary because the owner-operator isn’t an employee and is providing a hauling services to the company for a specific job.
 In return, the company pays an agreed-upon fee to the driver.

-A detailed lease agreement between the trucking company and owner-operator also covers potential issues that might come up during the temporary relationship between these two parties.
-We’ll explain the different agreement elements in more detail below.
+A detailed lease agreement between the trucking company and owner-operator covers potential issues that might come up during the temporary relationship.
+This clearly sets expectations up front as to what’s expected legally.

 Types of owner-operator lease agreements

-First, it’s important to know that there is more than one type of trucking company owner-operator lease agreement.
-This is because independent truck drivers operate their businesses differently.
-Three common agreements are the lease-purchase agreement, lease program, and lease-on agreement.
+There are three main types of trucking company owner-operator lease agreement based on how independent truck drivers operate their businesses.
+They are the lease-purchase agreement, lease program, and lease-on agreement.

-Sometimes known as a lease-to-own agreement, this program allows an owner-operator to pay a set monthly fee to the carrier for use of the truck.
-At the end of the contract, the driver has the option to buy the vehicle.
+Sometimes known as a lease-to-own agreement, this program allows an owner-operator to pay a set monthly fee to the carrier for use of the truck used in an ongoing contract.
+At the end, the driver has the option to buy the vehicle.